 RECO policy is to avoid single or sole source purchases wherever possible.

-Where a non-competitive procurement is required due to an unforeseeable situation of urgency, the procurement process can be accelerated with approval from the applicable SMG member.
+Where a non-competitive procurement is required due to an unforeseeable situation of urgency, the procurement process can be accelerated with approval from the applicable ELT member.

 An unforeseen situation of urgency does not occur where RECO has failed to allow sufficient time to conduct a competitive procurement process.